©Ben KuhlmannAbout WDC 2026

 Our Vision

 The world feels as though it has fallen out of joint: crises dominate the environment, health, politics, society and the economy.
+Our democracy is threatened by extreme forces.
 What seemed true yesterday already feels outdated today.
 Many people experience uncertainty, pessimism and the sense of a glass that is always half empty.
 We are countering this pessimism with the World Design Capital Frankfurt Rhine-Main 2026 and its vision of ‘Design for Democracy.
 Atmospheres for a better life’: moving away from a mood of crisis and towards opportunities.
+It is important not to be guided by headlines, but by clear values.
+Our actions should not be determined by fear, but by a clear stance.
 We create spaces that can be shaped collectively, where people can make a tangible impact – for a future worth experiencing.
+WDC wants to show what design can do: for our social cohesion, for innovation in the economy and for our climate.

 Design as a driver of social change